Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 ### **FEATURED FLOWERS** <a name="featured"></a>

 * Featured flowers are shown on the Home page.
-Featured flowers are chosen by the admin user and are primarily displayed in order to promote a specific product.
+Featured flowers are chosen by the admin user and are primarily displayed to promote a specific product.
 The admin user has the ability to change these featured flowers at any given time via the `Update` product page.
 The update link is present within each of the product cards as long as the admin user is logged in.

 ### **VARIETIES** <a name="varieties"></a>

-There are four main varieties of flowers found within the Florescence Flowers website.
+There are four main varieties of flowers found on the Florescence Flowers website.

 #### *Carnations* <a name="carnations"></a>